Demurrage and detention fees don’t have to be a mystery...

 What is Free Time?

 Free time is the amount of time that a carrier's equipment may be used without incurring additional charges.

-In order to avoid demurrage and detention charges, import and export shipments must be handled within a specified grace period, referred to as free time.
+In order to avoid demurrage and detention charges, import and export shipments must be handled within a specified grace period, referred to as "free time".

-Free time is the period of time during which no demurrage or detention charges will apply for the use of a container, in addition to basic freight costs.
+Free time is the period of time when no demurrage or detention charges will apply for the use of a container, in addition to basic freight costs.
 These rates and rules may be specified in a Vessel Operating Common Carrier (VOCC)’s tariff, a terminal or port authority’s Marine Terminal Operations (MTO) schedule, or in a service contract between a Beneficial Cargo Owner (BCO) or shipper and a Non-Vessel Operating Common Carrier (NVOCC).

 Free time in contracts can vary, so it is up to you to know and understand just how much free time you get.

 Related to free time is “Last Free Day” or LFD, which refers to one of two situations: The last free day at the port or rail ramp before the steamship line starts charging demurrage, or the last free day for the ocean container that has been taken out from the port or rail ramp before the steamship line starts charging a detention or usage fee.